dmoliveira/My-Data-Science-Toolbox/Tools/NLP/TranslateAtShell/Readme.md

 **Result**
 ```
-"Now I can talk in another language :-)
+Now I can talk in another language :-)
 ```

 ## Language Codes